Where to Cash a Check Without a Bank Account

 • Compare fees at two or three locations before cashing a large check.

-• Look for grocery or retail locations with low, flat fees rather than percentage-based fees.
+• Look for low flat fees rather than percentage-based fees.

-• Plan ahead if you regularly receive checks and consider whether a low-fee bank or credit union account could save money over time.
+• If you cash checks often, consider whether a low-fee account or credit union membership could save money over time.

-For more ideas, see how to avoid extra fees when cashing a check and keep more of your money.
+For more strategies, see how to avoid extra fees when cashing checks and how check cashing fees work.

 Quick Comparison of Check-Cashing Options